seanko29/MoASR_NTIRE2025_ESR/README.md

 ## Running Validation
 The shell script for validation is as follows:
-Give the data_dir (HR & LR directory) and save_dir before running the command.
 This shell script can be found in run.sh
 ```python
 # --- Evaluation on LSDIR_DIV2K_valid datasets for One Method: ---